Efficient Quantum Algorithms for Simulating Lindblad Evolution: Overview of the main result, Theorem

-Roughly speaking, this is qualitatively the same scaling that arises in Hamiltonian evolution simulation \cite{BCCKS14}, hence the same so called Hamming weight cut-off applies.
+Roughly speaking, this is qualitatively the same scaling that arises in Hamiltonian evolution simulation \cite{BCCKS14}, hence the same so-called Hamming weight cut-off applies.
 Below is a more precise explanation of this.

-In the indicator and purifier registers, after applying $\mbox{multi-}B$, the computational basis states of the indicator and purifier registers are of the form $\ket{k_0,l_0}\ldots\ket{k_{r-1},l_{r-1}}$.
+In the indicator and purifier registers, after applying $\mbox{multi-}B$, the computational basis states of the indicator and purifier registers are of the form $\ket{k_0,l_0}\cdots\ket{k_{r-1},l_{r-1}}$.
 Define the \emph{Hamming weight} of such a state as the number of $i \in \{0,\dots,r-1\}$ such that $(k_i,l_i) \neq (0,0)$.
 If the indicator and purifier registers are restricted to states that have Hamming weight at most $h$ then the circuit can be restructured so that there are only $h$ occurrences of the multiplexed-$U$ gates.